RiansyahTohamba/coding-notes/QA/js-testable/complexity.md

 jadi tidak bisa kerjakan functional(fitur) krn terkendala masalah non_functional functional dan non_functional punya kaitan

 case_a =  complexity is invetabily
 case_b = complexity is avoid-able
-case_b > case_a
+number_case_b > number_case_a

+# coupling-metrics
+The point of naming and scoring each type of coupling, besides giving us all a common frame of reference, is to generate metrics based on coupling found in functions, objects, and modules.

+Inti dari penamaan dan penilaian setiap jenis kopling :
+1. common frame : memberi kita semua kerangka acuan yang sama,
+2. generate coupling metric in fungsi, objek, dan modul.
+Metric pada awal-awal menghitung the coupling between two modules or objects. caranya dengan hanya adding up the number of interconnections between the modules or objects.
+Dan masukkan skor maximum coupling.

+Ada juga metric yg  try to measure the coupling inherent in a single module.

+Matrix bisa digunakan untuk menjadi big-picture of modul.
+Matrix berisikan semua modules in an application to view the overall coupling between each of them.

+The point here is that a number or set of numbers can be derived to determine how tightly or loosely coupled a system or set of modules is.
+This implies that someone “above” the system is trying to determine its state.
+For our purposes, we are the pro‐ grammers looking at this stuff every day.
+Once we know what to look for, we can find it and refactor if necessary.
+Again, code inspections and code reviews are an excellent way to find code coupling, instead of relying on a tool to root out coupling metrics.

+# coupling-in-the-real-world
+lihat kode di
+coupled-real-world.js

+final note
+minimize coupling and your testing will be easier.

 ## recap

-Code complexity comes in many shapes and sizes.
-Most complexity can be measured; however, the most important measurements cannot.
+Code complexity banyak bentuk dan ukurannya.
+Sebagian besar complexity bisa diukur.
+Sebagian pengukuran yg penting tak bisa diukur.
+Tahu kan ada hal-hal yang memang un-measurable.

 Static code analysis will make large strides in cleaning up your code and make it more testable.
 Using well-understood patterns from static languages and standards-based JavaScript will help keep your code testable, and therefore maintainable.
 Dependencies play a large role in code complexity.
 They must be constructed, destroyed, understood, and maintained.
 Instantiating dependencies is a dangerous business.
 If the process can be offloaded to an injector, all the better.

 = Natural lang to support Pro Lang
 Untuk JavaScript sudah ada bantuan dari komunitas yakni dengan YUIDoc, JSDoc, or Rocco-style documentation automatically with each build akan menurunkan kompleksitas.